 Stainless steel laser cut outs, aluminum hand-spun cylinders, milled shavings, copper circuits -- these are the materials leftover from the manufacturing process.
-These too are the starting point, even the inspiration for reVISION.
+These too are the starting point, even the inspiration for REVISION.

-reVISION features New York City-based artists who have worked with materials collected from Edison Price Lighting's Long Island City factory.
+REVISION features New York City-based artists who have worked with materials collected from Edison Price Lighting's Long Island City factory.
 The artists explored the factory to meet the craftspeople who first cut, bent, spun, burnished, and painted these raw metals to create architectural lighting fixtures.
 Each artist left the factory with surplus materials to create art of their own.

 Photos of the Process

-The surplus materials
+The starting point: our factory's surplus materials